CMPSC405-Deep-Learning-Spring2025/activity1-benedek-alpha/writing/reflection.md

 ### Performance

 Did the network's output make sense?

+The output makes sense for us since we used the described model from the website.

 How could you adjust weights or activation functions to improve accuracy?

+We should adjust weights better on a given scale and use that scale for bias too.

 What did you notice about how small changes (e.g., weights) affect outcomes?

+Small changes does affect our model since we only work with three inputs.
+If we would include more inputs the change in the inputs would less affect the output.

 ![Basic Neural Network](https://github.com/user-attachments/assets/7f12a26b-6968-4f0f-be7f-df0ba4303645)